vrurg/fieldx/README.md

 ## Builder Pattern

-**IMPORTANT!** First of all, it is necessary to point out at unintended terminological ambiguity here.
+**IMPORTANT!** First of all, it is necessary to mention unintended terminological ambiguity here.
 The terms `build` and `builder` are used for different, though identical in nature, processes.
-The _lazy builders_ from the previous section are methods that return initial values for associated fields.
+As mentioned in the previous section, the _lazy builders_ are methods that return initial values for associated fields.
 The _struct builder_ in this section is an object that collects initial values from user and then is able to create the final instance of the original struct.
 This ambiguity has some history spanning back to the times when Perl's [`Moo`](https://metacpan.org/pod/Moo) module was one of the author's primary tools.
 Then it was borrowed by Raku [`AttrX::Mooish`](https://raku.land/zef:vrurg/AttrX::Mooish) and, finally, automatically made its way into `fieldx` which, initially, didn't implement the builder pattern.